nearform/graphql-hooks/README.md

 **Working Example**:

 See our [subscription example](examples/subscription) which has both the client and server code to integrate subscriptions into your application.

+See also the [full WS transport example](examples/full-ws-transport) if you want to see how to send every operation through WebSocket.

 # Guides